 Creative Insulin Management & Smarties

 Besides the whole sports bra thing, another reason I haven’t tried a program like this before is because of my diabetes.

-I’ve known for years that cardio tends to cause my blood sugar to drop—sometimes sharply—and what’s more “cardio” than a C25K program?
+I’ve known for years that cardio causes my blood sugar to drop—sometimes sharply—and what’s more “cardio” than a C25K program?

 So far I’ve only had a couple of instances when my blood sugar plummeted (for lack of a better word) towards the end of the run.
 Both times were because I had “active insulin” from being higher than preferred all day.
-I carry Smarties with me so I was able to somewhat arrest those drops.
+I carry Smarties with me so I could somewhat arrest those drops.

 The solution has been to entice my blood sugar up a bit about an hour before the run, turn my insulin off half an hour before the run, and let it ride.
-Usually, it starts to fall a bit, but when the run is over it swings back up (sometimes higher than it had been).
+Usually, it falls a bit, but when the run is over it swings back up (sometimes higher than it had been).

 Exercise + diabetes is weird.
 It’s all about guess and check, trial and error, and figuring out what works for my body.
 It’s also kind of interesting to know that rock climbing, running, hiking, walking, and skiing all affect my blood sugar a little differently.

 Well, phase 2 is next—C25K is an 8-week program and I’m only about halfway through it.
 My intention is to keep going, sticking with Monday/Wednesday/Friday run days even through travel plans.

 It’s a little hard to believe that I’m already halfway through.
 I’ve been thinking about this challenge since I first decided to do it back in August 2018.
 Thankfully, I made it easier on myself by getting into relative shape with walking and rock climbing first!